blacklightpy/vaultofknowledge/Visions.md

 - Voltage drop is due to the fact that the potential is equally distributed throughout the wire.
-So when we add a re
+So when we add a resistor, it is more like going through a longer route, and hence taking up more resistance.
+Whereas an appliance that consumes more power is like taking a shorter route.
+The "route" here refers to the path taken at the scale of atoms, not the macroscopic scale, so that's where the conductivity arises from.